 There are specific criteria for applying to take graduate courses as an undergraduate student and for the kinds of graduate courses that can be taken.
 Contact the graduate school desk of the Educational Affairs Division for details.
-The application period is generally late February of a student's third year (for April graduate school admission) and around mid to late August of your fourth year (for October admission).
+The application period is usually in late February of the third year and mid-to-late August of the fourth year.
 Make sure you have properly prepared before applying.